Ree-m/skinology-ecommerce-app/README.md

 ### Features

 - Non-registered users can browse and search for products in the app, and add them to a guest cart.
-- Registered users can log in to view and manage their persistent cart, including adding, deleting, and updating items.
+- Registered users can log in to view and manage their persistent cart, including adding, deleting, and updating products.
 - All users can easily search for products using the app's search function.
-- The app includes two distinct interfaces: one for regular users and one for admini.
+- The app includes two distinct interfaces: one for regular users and one for admin.
 - Admin has full access to all the features of regular users, as well as the ability to add, edit, and delete products in the app.

 ### Optimizations